markNZed/processism-react-three/storyboard.md

 Your feedback will be invaluable in refining this presentation.
 Here are a few specific areas where your input would be particularly beneficial

 * Summary and Reflection Points
-The presentation currently includes dense sections, such as those on "Emergent Process" and "Heterarchy."
+The presentation currently includes dense sections, such as those on "Heterarchy" and "Emergent Process".
 Would you recommend incorporating brief summaries or reflection points after these sections to help the audience digest the information before moving on?

 * Transitions
 The presentation aims to strengthen transitions by explicitly connecting how each new concept builds on or is informed by the previous one.
 We are curious if the narrative bridges effectively tie together the emerging complexities of structure and the relativity of processes in time.